 The story of Oxford and Elizabeth’s England has color, pageantry, human drama — and Burke Boyce has caught all of it with stirring fidelity.
 Cloak of Folly is further evidence that he is a writer of unusual versatility and a most accomplished novelist.

-Aside from the hyperbole and the abuse of semicolons, I take issue with two items: (1) what got me thrown into the Tower may have been wayward but it wasn’t my tongue, and (2) half the women in the kingdom is a conservative estimate.
+Aside from the hyperbole and abuse of semicolons, I take issue with two items.
+First, what got me thrown into the Tower may have been wayward but it was not my tongue.
+Second, half the women in the kingdom is a conservative estimate.

-The story itself is what one might expect in an Elizabethan potboiler from 1949.
-I’d have liked to see Mr Boyce’s notes.
-He commands great detail in some areas – he knows his Italian swordsmanship, and he’s good at sea, much like his protagonist.
-There are things he ignores or doesn’t seem to know about, and there are some flights of fancy that made me laugh out loud.
-That’s not to complain though: the book is a novel, not a biography, so all’s fair.
-Even so, it holds more essential truth about me than all the fiction that’s put out as fact can ever do for Willy.
+The story is what one might expect in an Elizabethan pot-boiler from 1949.
+I’d enjoy seeing Mr Boyce’s notes.
+He commands detail in some areas, for instance he knows his Italian swordsmanship and he’s good at sea, much like his protagonist.
+Then there are things he ignores or doesn’t seem to know, and utter flights of fancy that made me laugh out loud.
+That’s not to complain though: the book is a novel, not a biography.
+Even so, it holds more essential truth about me than all the fiction put out as fact can ever do for Willy.

-Cloak of Folly falls well short of literature, but it’s entertaining if you want a bit of escapism, or if you’re curious to read a largely imagined interpretation of my life that doesn’t have to play by all of the scholarly rules.
-(Rather like a certain blog…) You don’t need to track down a fusty paper copy, either.
-The book is available to borrow online, gratis, at the Internet Archive.
-I can’t say enough about these folks and what they do for the preservation of knowledge.
+Cloak of Folly falls well short of literature, but it’s entertaining if you want escapism, or if you’re curious to read an imagined interpretation of my life that doesn’t have to play by scholarly rules.
+You don’t need to track down a fusty paper copy, as the book is available to borrow online, gratis, at the Internet Archive.
+I can’t say enough about what these folks do to preserve knowledge and keep it freely accessible.
 Send them a donation.

-If you need to refresh your memory, here’s Sonnet 60 in both a modern version and the 1609 quarto text.
+If you need to refresh your memory, here’s Sonnet 60 in both modern orthography and the 1609 quarto text.